 Penalty: a fine of $40.00.

-80. Inspection of document
+80. Inspection of documents

 All documents filed with the Registrar under sections 63 and 65 of the Act may be inspected at the office of the Registrar during office hours on payment of the prescribed fee.